 Physical constraints, combined with the future roadway and transit network, suggest that the area should function independently, but in a way that supports the Town Center.
-While an employment focus is-might be desirable to achieve the goal of increasing opportunities to live and work in Clarksburg, there are significant amounts of available and yet to be developed space to the south in Germantown and the Life Sciences Center Great Seneca Science Corridor.
+While an employment focus is desirable to achieve the goal of increasing opportunities to live and work in Clarksburg, there are significant amounts of available and yet to be developed space to the south in Germantown and the Life Sciences Center.
 This, combined with a weakened regional office market and more attractive and available locations elsewhere, suggests that retaining the employment recommendation for the Miles-Coppola properties would mean significantly delaying development of these properties.
 Moreover, the recommended level of development and market conditions may not be able to support tall buildings with smaller footprints and parking structures that would reduce imperviousness and enhance the effect of Environmental Site Design.

-Option 1-Balanced mixed use development

-Earlier development of these properties could help support neighborhood commercial activity in the Town Center, provided it is complementary.
+- Option 1-Balanced mixed-use development Earlier development of these properties could help support neighborhood commercial activity in the Town Center, provided it is complementary.
 A mix of commercial and residential uses could further provide the types of services that today require travel outside Clarksburg.
 They could also provide more variety in shopping, restaurant, and other business opportunities desired by Clarksburg residents.
-This option-amendment considers proposes a flexible, but integrated mix of retail, office, and housing uses on the Miles-Coppola properties.
-This amendment It recommends:

-- eCommercial uses that complement, complement, but not compete with or encroach on the neighborhood orientation of the core Town Center.
-Specialty retail, requiringRetail development that requires a broader market than just Clarksburg, and other types of commercial activitiesamenities, like restaurants and entertainment venues, could help create a separate attraction on these properties for Clarksburg residents to enjoy. - Operating development toward the MD 355 Bypass to take advantage of proximity to future transit and to enable residents to reach neighborhood services in the Town Center using an integrated network of roads, trails, and sidewalks. - eConcentrating and integrating development to allow more of the existing forest and natural terrain to remain undisturbed, reducing imperviousness and contributing to improved water quality.
+This option considers a flexible, but integrated mix of retail, office, and housing uses on the Miles-Coppola properties.
+This amendment recommends: - commercial uses that complement not compete with or encroach on the neighborhood orientation of the core Town Center.
+Specialty retail, requiring a broader market than just Clarksburg, and other types of commercial activities, like restaurants and entertainment venues, could help create a separate attraction on these properties for Clarksburg residents to enjoy - orienting development toward the MD 355 Bypass to take advantage of proximity to future transit and to enable residents to reach neighborhood services in the Town Center using an integrated network of roads, trails, and sidewalks - concentrating and integrating development to allow more of the existing forest and natural terrain to remain undisturbed, reducing imperviousness and contributing to improved water quality - establishing an imperviousness cap of 25 percent of the net tract area.

-- eEstablishing an imperviousness cap of 25 percent of the total tract area on properties in excess of five acres. - -The Commercial Residential Zones offer an opportunity to balance a mix of uses for each development area, while providing significant amounts of housing and commercial uses that would help implement the Plan's vision for a complete corridor town.
+The Commercial Residential Zones offer an opportunity to balance a mix of uses for each development area, while providing significant amounts of housing and commercial uses that would help implement the Plan's vision for a complete corridor town.
 Because the Miles-Coppola property is relatively large and can generate large amounts of space while keeping floor area ratios low, development in the CR Zones is likely to use the standard method.
-Any d Development on the properties should nonetheless employ Environmental Site Design techniques and preserve undeveloped open space to reduce imperviousness.
+Any development on the properties should nonetheless employ Environmental Site Design techniques and preserve undeveloped open space to reduce imperviousness.
 Should optional method development occur, construction of the MD 355 Bypass should be considered a major public benefit.
 The bypass should in any case be constructed as part of any development of this property and include a substantial contribution from the developer.